leocjj/pass-it-on/uv_quick_reference.md

     # and attempt to update the package to the latest compatible version.
     uv lock --upgrade-package <python_package_name>

-    # Sync the project's dependencies with the environment.
-    # For example, when cloning a project we need to sync the environment.
-    uv sync

     # Create a lockfile for the project's dependencies.
     uv lock

     # Build the project into distribution archives.
     uv build

     # Publish the project to a package index.
     uv publish

     # Connect local repository created after 'uv init', with a remote (GitHub) repository
     git remote add origin git@github.com:<user>/<repo>.git
     git push -u origin main

     # To check/set environment variables in Powershell
     dir env:
     $env:UV_PYTHON_INSTALL_DIR